-8 Easy Tips for Sewing with Metallic Embroidery Thread
+8 Easy Tips for Sewing with Metallic Thread

 1. Not all metallic sewing threads are the same quality.
-We recommend using Robison-Anton J Metallic high performance metallic sewing thread to minimize interruptions.
+We recommend using Robison-Anton's embroidery thread.
+It is a high performance thread with minimal interruptions.

 3. Firstly, to minimize interruptions when sewing with metallic embroidery threads, make sure your equipment is in good running condition.
 Since the metallic wrapper is rougher than normal embroidery threads, make sure the embroidery machine thread guides and eyelets are free of rough edges and burrs.

 4. It is generally recommended to begin sewing metallic threads with a new needle.
 Ideally, J-Metallic should be sewn with a size 80/12 needle, but if there is fabric damage you can use a 75/11 size needle.